 Standard group citizenship ceremonies will normally be held each month on a Tuesday afternoon at the council chamber, Salford Civic Centre, Chorley Road, Swinton.
 The number of applicants at each group ceremony may vary with up to 34 applicants attending a ceremony at any one time.

-If you wish to celebrate becoming a British citizen in a more personal way, this may be for family, personal or cultural reasons, you may do so at one of our approved premises or in the ceremony room at the town hall.
+If you wish to celebrate becoming a British citizen in a more personal way, this may be for family, personal or cultural reasons, you may do so in the ceremony suite at the town hall.
 This will allow you to invite family and friends and have an alternative venue to the council chamber.

 If this is your preference, you will need to contact the citizenship officer as soon as possible to allow arrangements to be made within three months of your application being granted.
 You will be advised of where your ceremony may take place but the council will charge an extra fee for this.
 Ceremonies cannot be held in private homes.